-6.7 Magnitude Quake Strikes Hokkaido, Japan, Causing Massive Landslides And 1 Death
+6.7 Magnitude Quake Strikes Hokkaido, Japan, Causing Massive Landslides And 2 Deaths

 A magnitude 6.7 earthquake struck Japan's northern island of Hokkaido at about 3 a.m.
 Thursday morning, triggering massive landslides and widespread power losses.

-The Japanese news outlet NHK said one person has been confirmed dead, 127 people were injured and another 20 have been reported missing.
+The Japanese news outlet NHK said two people have been confirmed dead, 140 people were injured and another 40 have been reported missing.

 The fatality occurred in Mukawa-cho, Hokkaido, according to NHK.